Bridgerton “After the Rain” Spoilers Ahead

 - The way Lady Danbury, Queen Charlotte, and Violet looked at Simon and Daphne in the rain was a mood.
 As was Lady Danbury finally using her cane to stop people from doing something!

 - Who could the estate owner be?
 We’re kind of sort of really hoping it’s someone we like so we can continue to see them on screen.
 Maybe Will?
 This is ultimately wishful thinking, but we’ll put it out there.

-- While we don’t think the Mary Leopold mentioned in the beginning of the episode is our Mary Sheffield in spite of the bee landing on their flowers, we do think it’s a clear sign of the fact that Mary is coming as are Kate and Edwina!
+- While we don’t think the Mary Leopold mentioned in the beginning of “After the Rain” is our Mary Sheffield in spite of the bee landing on their flowers, we do think it’s a clear sign of the fact that Mary is coming as are Kate and Edwina!

 - Bring on the bee, Newton the Corgi, and everything The Viscount Who Loved Me.
 We’re ready for it.